 Good nutritional habits and learning are related!
 The team preparing, cooking and serving the food to District 23 students is made up of professionals dedicated to students’ health, well being, and ability to learn.
-Students are provided a variety of appealing food and beverages that are based on the USDA Dietary Guidelines and meet student health and nutrition needs.
+Students are provided with a variety of appealing food and beverages that are based on the USDA Dietary Guidelines and meet student health and nutrition needs.

 The daily menus include protein, grain, vegetable, fruit, and dairy.
 Entrees are accompanied by the appropriate choices of sides plus milk.

-A breakfast program is also provided at Ross, Sullivan and MacArthur schools.
+A breakfast program is also provided at Ross, Sullivan, and MacArthur schools.
 The School Breakfast Program (SBP) operates in the same manner as the National School Lunch Program (NSLP).
 Breakfasts served to students must also meet all nutritional requirements.